-Here’s how to make container candles, once you start making your own beautiful scented candles, it’s almost impossible not to get hooked.
+Here’s how to make your own container candles at home.
+Once you start making these beautiful, scented creations, it is almost impossible not to get hooked.

 Choosing The Right Container